Concepts

 Good TACoS vs. Bad TACoS

-A good/ bad TACoS is a relative term.
+A good or bad TACoS is a relative term.
 It depends on:

-(a) The lifespan of your brand: Newer brands have high TACoS.
-This happens because most sales are dependent on advertising.
+1. The lifespan of your brand: Newer brands have high TACoS, because most sales depend on advertising.
 But over time, TACoS should start decreasing.

-(b) AOV of products sold: Low AOV (Average Order Value) products have higher TACoS and high AOV products have a lower TACoS.
-However, low AOV products have a higher conversion, making them more fast-moving.
+2. AOV of products sold: Low AOV (Average Order Value) products have a higher TACoS, and high AOV products have a lower TACoS.
+However, low AOV products also have a higher conversion, making them more fast-moving.

-(c) Effectiveness of campaigns: A well-optimized account provides low Amazon TACoS, while ineffective bid management leads to high TACoS.
+3. Campaign effectiveness: An optimized account provides low Amazon TACoS, while ineffective bid management increases TACoS.

 A 15% or less TACoS is usually considered good.
-But it’s good to find your ideal TACoS based on your profit margins rather than the rule of thumb.
+But it’s good to find your target TACoS based on your profit margins rather than the rule of thumb.

 Lowering your TACoS by increasing organic sales and optimizing PPC is good practice.
 However, a TACoS of less than 3% means you might be underutilizing your PPC.
 Here is why: